I would like to help. Call 215-322-6781 or e-mail me today for a no obligation phone consultation to see if my services are right for you.

 - Mindfulness-Based Cognitive-Behavioral Therapy is a variant of an eastern spiritual approach to healing.
 The goal of this approach is to learn to non-judgmentally accept the unwanted thoughts, feelings, sensations, and urges that define BDD.
 From a mindfulness perspective, these discomforts are not the problem — our attempt to control and alleviate these discomforts is the problem.
 The ultimate goal of Mindfulness-Based CBT is for the individual to develop the ability to willingly experience the uncomfortable thoughts, feelings, sensations, and urges of Body Dysmorphic Disorder (BDD), without responding with compulsions, avoidance behaviors, reassurance seeking, and mental compulsions.

 - Emotional Freedom Technique (EFT) arises from the new field of Energy Psychology (EP).
 This work wells well with or as an alternative to systematic desensitization (SD) and is an effective tool in treating BDD symptoms.
 Instead of systematically tightening and relaxing muscle groups, as utilized in SD, the person instead taps points on the body that are energy fields.
 These are the same that are identified in acupuncture treatment, but without the use of needles.
-Based on ancient Chinese medicine; EFT can be viewed as a form of "psychological acupuncture" that can be provided by a holistic more spiritual psychologist.
-The reader is encouraged to review a separate article link about EFT on this website.
+Based on ancient Chinese medicine; EFT can be viewed as a form of “psychological acupuncture.

-I'd like to help.
-Call 215-322-6781 today for a no-obligation phone consultation to see if my services are right for you or e-mail me .
+I would like to help.
+Call 215-322-6781 today for a no-obligation phone consultation to see if my services are right for you or e-mail me.